Why there’s no need to remove query strings from static resources

 1. Squid supports query strings by default

 It is no longer the case that "proxies do not cache resources with a ?".
 In particular, Squid version 2.7 was released in 2008 and caches resources with query strings by default.
-Over 10 years have passed, so any organization with a pre-2008 Squid version should have updated it by now.
-The latest Squid is 4.1.
+More than 12 years have passed and Squid is now on version 5.0.
+It is unlikely that any organizations still use pre-2008 Squid versions, not least due to security vulnerabilities.

 Squid described in 2010 why it deprecated its old cache setting:

 That policy setting was created at a time when dynamic pages rarely contained proper Cache-Controls, that has now changed.
 From the release of Squid 2.7 and 3.1 the squid developers are advocating a change to this caching policy.
 These changes will also work in 3.0 and 2.6 releases despite not being officially changed for their squid.conf.default.— Squid Cache

 Even if an organisation uses a proxy that doesn't cache static resources containing a query string, Sirv CDN is a proxy in itself.
 It provides a global CDN, with 20 edge locations around the world, to serve content from the nearest location to each visitor.
 Additional proxies are of minimal benefit.